Shah Rukh Khan, Wife Gauri Khan & Kids Aryan, AbRam & Suhana Squeeze Memories Into A Frame!

 And a very heartfelt Thank u to everyone who is reading this.
 Every year I feel that this is the most memorable birthday celebrations & every next year all your love makes it bigger & more memorable.
 I must be the only person in the world who feels happy getting older!
 Love u all

 King Khan celebrated his birthday with his fans at an event in Mumbai.
-At the event, he also opened up about sabbatical from work post 'Zero'.
+At the event, he also opened up about his sabbatical from work post 'Zero'.
 The actor said, "Whenever I had injuries, I worked despite the injuries, so I never did fully recover.
 Therefore, I thought that I will take some time out, recover fully, which I have.
 My children were going to college, so I thought I had to spend time with them.
 And I wanted to think about such stories for my films that people will like."

-Shah Rukh Khan Opens Up About The Controversy At The Bachchans' Diwali Bash
+EXCLUSIVE!
+Inside Pics From Shah Rukh Khan's First House In Mumbai; A Resident Shares Memories